Check out this article to learn about the Underdog.io platform so you can understand if it will help you with your job search.

 Software engineers can also check out Triplebyte, which is also a marketplace that connects strong candidates with hiring companies.
 The main difference is that Triplebyte does their own technical interviewing.
 So, once the candidate passes, they move straight to onsite interviews with the companies.
 Learn more about Triplebyte in our review.

 Placement is also a new alternative.
 They are a recruiting agency that focuses on helping people find jobs in different cities.
 Placement utilizes an income share agreement in which candidates pay 10% of their monthly income for 18 or 36 months after finding a job.

 People with experience who are looking to do machine learning projects as they look for jobs can consider SharpestMinds.

 How does Underdog.io compare to Pathrise?

 Underdog.io is a marketplace for strong candidates.
 If you make it into a selected batch, it probably means that you already have a strong profile and good experience.
-They do not provide any help or training and if you make it into a batch, that is your only chance to be seen by the connected companies.
-Underdog.io is free for the candidate, so those in the batches can only be matched with companies who subscribe to their service.
+They do not provide any help or training.
+Plus, if you make it into a batch, that is your only chance to be seen by the connected companies.
+Underdog.io is free for the candidate.
+So, those in the batches can only be matched with companies who subscribe to their service.

-Pathrise is a full service organization, working with candidates through all stages of the job search to enhance their soft skills and develop strategies that can help them in the future.
-Specifically, Pathrise works with candidates on strengthening their resumes, preparing for technical and behavioral interviews as well as negotiation tactics for offers.
-We represent the candidates, which means that we can help connect them with any and all companies, not just those in a specific marketplace.
+Pathrise is a full service organization.
+We work with candidates through all stages of the job search to enhance their soft skills and develop strategies that can help them in the future.
+Specifically, Pathrise helps candidates strengthen their resumes, send compelling cold emails, prepare for technical and behavioral interviews, and negotiate offers.
+We represent the candidates, which means that we can help connect them with any and all companies not just those in a specific marketplace.

 Pathrise is a career accelerator that works with students and professionals 1-on-1 so they can land their dream job in tech.
 With our tips and guidance, we’ve seen our fellows interview performance scores double.